Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: General setup and second-chaos expansion of the integrated variance

 Using (\ref{E:KL}), we obtain

-It is worth pointing out that this expression for the integrated variance of the centered volatility $\int_{0}^{T}\widetilde{X}_{t}^{2}dt$ is in fact the most general form of a random variable in the second Wiener chaos, with mean adjusted to ensure almost-sure positivity of the integrated variance.
-This is established using a classical structure theorem on separable Hilbert spaces, as explained in \cite[Section 2.7.4]{NPbook}.
+It is worth pointing out that the previous expression for the integrated variance in a Gaussian model with centered volatility is in fact the most general form of a random variable in the second Wiener chaos with half-bounded support, with mean adjusted to ensure almost-sure positivity of the integrated variance.
+This is established using a classical structure theorem on separable Hilbert spaces, as explained in \cite[Section 2.7.4] {NPbook}.
 In other words (also see \cite[Section 2.7.3]{NPbook} for additional details), any prescribed mean-adjusted integrated variance in the second chaos is of the form